Beer Rebranding. Only way to win.

 Labatt

 Take, for example, this Labatt Blue ad.
-It’s no different in terms of tone and usage than any advertisement in the U.S. or elsewhere.
+It’s no different in tone and usage than any advertisement in the U.S. or elsewhere.

 Jupiter